GTBitsOfGood/bootcamp-2019/10_react_with_apis/README.md

 TODO:

 1. Now we want to use `props` to pass data in rather than having dummy data in our `render()` functions.
-Since we haven't conneceted to our backend API yet we can create a dummy object that simulates the data we expect to get from our backend.
+Since we haven't connected to our backend API yet we can create a dummy object that simulates the data we expect to get from our backend.
 You are free to create your own dummy data or use the one provided below:

     ```javascript
     const postData = {